 OK OK, I get it.
 You don't love how it looks.
 Thanks.

-I hope Aldo’s description of this soup didn't turn you off from trying it!
+I hope my husband's description of this soup didn't turn you off from trying it!
 I promise that if you like pureed soups, then you will love this light and delicious creamy turnip potato soup.

 - Peel the turnips, and dice them into 1 inch cubes.
 Scrub or peel the potatoes, and dice into 1 inch cubes.